 Prerequisite: Spanish 165, or Spanish 160 and 161, or three years of high school Spanish.
-Lecture: 2 hours per week

 Practical conversation and vocabulary building on everyday life and customs of the people who speak Spanish.
 Classroom work entirely in Spanish, supplemented by recordings and talks by native speakers.